MassyB/Wikiexporter/README.md

 * **Wikimedia** which is responsible of downloading pageviews data, computing the top 25 for each domain and sort those remaining pageviews
 * **Cache** which is responsible of storing results of previous executions and retrieve them whenever possible in order not to redo work
-* **Blacklist** which is responsible of downloading the previous pageviews and load that for a quicker access
+* **Blacklist** which is responsible of downloading the previous pageviews and load them to memory for a quicker access
 * **Writer** which is responsible of writing data either to local storage or to S3